izelnakri/paper_trail/README.md

   # For most applications originator should be the user since models can be updated/created/deleted by several users.
 ```

+Note: You will need to recompile your deps after you have added the config for originator.

 Then originator name could be used for querying and preloading.
 Originator setting must be done via ```:originator``` or originator name that is defined in the paper_trail configuration:

 ```elixir